 The U.S. is one of the biggest generators of e-waste in the world.
 Rather than dump these machines somewhere else, we need to recycle computers at accredited recycling centers that have the ability to recycle these devices.
 Computer parts make up a significant portion of e-waste.

 Computers usually contain toxic materials like lead, cadmium, mercury, and so on.
 If they are dumped into landfills, these dangerous substances will leak into the soil, water, and atmosphere.
 If these toxic elements seep into groundwater, the population surrounding the landfill will eventually get poisoned.
 Local flora and fauna will also be negatively affected.
 When you recycle computers, such consequences can be avoided.

 In some instances, the computers can be refurbished and given back to charitable organizations so that less fortunate folks can get one easily.
 This obviously is a far better moral choice than just dumping them.
-Plus, recycling computers also tends to support local jobs.
+Plus, recycling computers also supports local jobs.

 In the U.S., several organizations have collection programs where they will accept used computers.
 The “HP Planet Partners” initiative run by Hewlett Packard is one such program.
 Active in over 74 nations, the company aims at recycling 1.2 million tons of hardware and supplies by 2025.
 At present, over 80 percent of HP’s ink cartridges and 100 percent of LaserJet toner cartridges are manufactured with recycled materials.

 In the first step, the recyclers collect unwanted computers and components from individuals and companies.
 The collected items are manually sorted by type before moving on to the next stages.
 For instance, computers with LED monitors are processed separately from those with CRT monitors.
 The sorted items are then tested for potential reusability.
 Parts that are found to be functional or at least in decent working condition will be refurbished or donated.